LibraryBeales/marinemarine/index.md

 ![word counts over time](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/patternsent2.png?raw=true)

-Selecting specific time periods using economic history markers and adding domain specfic terms to the senitment dictionary would be good next steps.
+Selecting specific time periods using economic history markers and adding domain specific terms to the sentiment dictionary would be good next steps.
 Fact and opinion thresholds also need to be adjusted.
 As a business journal, the default setting define everything as fact.

 The first time I exported the json, I forgot that the default datetime is a UNIX timestamp: "issue_date":-2398032000000.

 Side note:  I had to fix some errors in the tree.py file of the pattern package.
 Not sure if this is a known problem with this distribution?

-The pattern package has a host of other capabilites, including web scraping and API interactions, text processing, machine learning tools for text classification, training and evaluating models, data visualization and network analysis.
+The pattern package has a host of other capabilities, including web scraping and API interactions, text processing, machine learning tools for text classification, training and evaluating models, data visualization and network analysis.
 It could be interesting to build a pipeline for EDA of text corpora using just this package and its data structures.

 ## Topic Modeling

 The first example is an older method using gensim for LDA, and not the newer options that include transformers, such as BERTopic and Top2Vec.
 Interactive visualizations created by pyLDAvis show some clustering that, combined with the undifferetiated content of the topics, indicates a lack of effective modeling.

-The BERTopic model example just uses a lightweight model, not necesarily a model appropriate for this collection.
+The BERTopic model example just uses a lightweight model, not necessarily a model appropriate for this collection.
 I'm just beginning to explore this topic modeling option and I have a lot to learn.
 Topics from this are more numerous, but not much more diverse.
 Much more can be done to improve this as well, I'm sure.
 I have a lot to learn about transformers in topic modeling.

 The Marine Record and Marine Review are both narrow in scope, so more time tuning and training will likely be required for effective modeling.
-But there are also obvious problems with cleaning the text, numerals, adding stop words that characterize the domain, etc., etc.   Visualizing the relevance of topics over time will certainly be more interseting in terms of exploring the history of this publication.
+But there are also obvious problems with cleaning the text, numerals, adding stop words that characterize the domain, etc., etc.   Visualizing the relevance of topics over time will certainly be more interesting in terms of exploring the history of this publication.

 Lots to be done here.